Deploy your own LLM with Ollama & Huggingface Chat UI on SaladCloud

 With this script, we establish the necessary .env.local file and populate it with configurations.
 Next, we initiate the Ollama server in a separate tmux session to download the desired model.
 ChatUI is then activated on port 3000.

 Additionally, a DOWNLOAD_TIME variable is defined.
-Since Ollama runs in a tmux session, it allows subsequent commands to execute even if the server isn’t fully operational.
+Since Ollama runs in a tmux session, subsequent commands can be executed even if the server isn’t fully operational.
 To ensure that Ollama is fully active before initiating ChatUI, we incorporate a sleep duration.
-This duration is model-dependent; for
+This duration is model-dependent for

 instance, downloading llama2 might take around 8 minutes.